use-ink/ink-docs/docs/basics/upgradeability.md

     /// not match a selector of this contract is forwarded to.
     ///
     /// # Note
-    /// Only one extract message with a well-known selector `@` is allowed.
+    /// Only one extra message with a well-known selector `@` is allowed.
     #[ink(message, selector = @)]
     pub fn change_forward_address(&mut self, new_address: AccountId) {
         assert_eq!(